Skip to content

 • Where you transfer funds to our trust account in a foreign currency, we will convert those funds into New Zealand dollars at the prevailing exchange rate offered by our bank.
 We are not responsible for seeking or obtaining a better exchange rate.
 Where you instruct that we transfer funds to a foreign country we will charge you any cost incurred by us in complying with your instructions.

-• If we hold, on your behalf, more than NZ $5.00 but less than NZ $20.01) and we have been unable to contact you to obtain your instructions in relation to those funds by email or by phone, you authorise us to pay the funds to a charity of our choice.
-If the amount is less than NZ $5.00, you authorise us to pay the funds to a charity of our choice without first contacting you in relation to those funds.
+• If we hold, on your behalf, more than NZ $5.00 but less than NZ $20.01, and we have been unable to contact you to obtain your instructions in relation to those funds by email or by phone, or you have not provided us with written instructions as to payment of the funds, you authorise us to pay the funds to a charity of our choice.
+If the amount is less than NZ $5.01, you authorise us to pay the funds to a charity of our choice without first contacting you in relation to those funds.

 • You can pay your funds to us by direct credit.